 Staying Strong 365 Days a Year

-Demi Lovato is one of the most inspirational mental health advocates, as she’s very open about her struggles with bipolar disorder, addiction, self-harm, and an eating disorder.
-What I love about Demi is that although she’s a shining example of how things can get better, she’s always brutally honest and realistic, and admits when she messes up.
+Demi Lovato is one of the most inspirational mental health advocates, as they’re very open about her struggles with bipolar disorder, addiction, self-harm, and an eating disorder.
+What I love about Demi is that although they are a shining example of how things can get better, they’re always brutally honest and realistic, and admits when they mess up.

-Her book Staying Strong 365 Days a year is based on the affirmations she tells herself every morning to motivate herself to stay strong and keep working on recovery.
+Her book Staying Strong 365 Days a year is based on the affirmations they tell themself every morning to motivate to stay strong and keep working on recovery.

 Be Beautiful be You